Extreme events in dynamical systems and random walkers: A review: Introduction

-As much as our society have been progressed and technology has been improved, we have faced different threats of extreme events in the form of share market crash \cite{johansen2002endogenous,krause2015econophysics}, power blackouts \cite{dobson2007complex,kinney2005modeling}, industrial accidents \cite{zio2013industrial,salzano2013public}, acts of terrorism \cite{kunreuther2004dealing}, mass panics \cite{helbing2001traffic} and many more.
+As much as our society has progressed and technology has improved, we have faced different threats of extreme events in the form of share market crash \cite{johansen2002endogenous,krause2015econophysics}, power blackouts \cite{dobson2007complex,kinney2005modeling}, industrial accidents \cite{zio2013industrial,salzano2013public}, acts of terrorism \cite{kunreuther2004dealing}, mass panics \cite{helbing2001traffic} and many more.
 Researches regarding extreme events are also desirable due to their substantial negative impact on society, either in the form of economic downfall or with respect to human causalities or even in some cases both \cite{sapsis2018new, albeverio2006extreme}.
 Generally, extreme events have a catastrophic side, which has an impact on our society as well as on nature.
-In some instances, extreme events are originated by human-beings, irrespective of unintentional or intentional motivation.
-For example, wars or revolutions are one of the staggering specimens of such ruinous events, which lead to the change of economics and politics of a community \cite{hobsbawm2020age}.
+In some instances, extreme events are originated by human activities, irrespective of unintentional or intentional motivation.
+For example, wars or revolutions are one of the staggering specimens of such ruinous events that lead to the change of economics and politics of a community \cite{hobsbawm2020age}.